pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 🎉 <package-name-here> has been approved by pyOpenSci!
 Thank you <maintainer-name-here> for submitting <package-name> and many thanks to <reviewer-names-here> for reviewing this package! 😸

 There are a few things left to do to wrap up this submission:
+- [ ] Activate Zenodo watching the repo if you haven't already done so.
+- [ ] Tag and create a release sto create a Zenodo version and DOI.
 - [ ] Add the badge for pyOpenSci peer-review to the README.md of <package-name-here>.
 The badge should be `[![pyOpenSci](https://tinyurl.com/y22nb8up)](https://github.com/pyOpenSci/software-review/issues/issue-number)`
 - [ ] Add <package-name> to the pyOpenSci website. <maintainer-name>, please open a pr to update [this file](https://github.com/pyOpenSci/pyopensci.github.io/blob/master/_data/packages.yml): to add your package and name to the list of contributors
 - [ ] <reviewers-and-maintainers> if you have time and are open to being listed on our website, please add yourselves to [this file](https://github.com/pyOpenSci/pyopensci.github.io/blob/master/_data/contributors.yml) via a pr so we can list you on our website as contributors!